123 Compute.Net

 "It shows Alex is a smart bird," he said.
 But if you take away Alex's ability to vocalize in a way that seems human, he went on, it would not seem as impressive: "The words are responses, are not language."

-On the other side of the animal-intelligence debate is Dr. Donald R. Griffin, author of "Buy cheap sildenafil citrate 100mg" who coined the phrase "cognitive ethology," the study of animal cognition.
+On the other side of the animal-intelligence debate is Dr. Donald R. Griffin, author of "Animal Thinking," who coined the phrase "cognitive ethology," the study of animal cognition.
 He believes that animals are capable of complex thought and behavior that is not just instinctive.

 The discovery that "a bird can express his conscious thoughts and feelings," said Dr. Griffin, "is a great advance.